njpietrow/The-Verve/README.md

   <img src="https://media.giphy.com/media/2b8x8TifiH8fLJt0e2/giphy.gif" alt="cart-add-gif"></img>
 </p>

-Users are only permitted to writee reviews and vote on other users' reviews when logged in.
-Error messages will be displayed if they are not logged in.
+To replicate some validations that a real ecommerce site might have, users of The Verve are only permitted to publish reviews and vote on other users' reviews when logged in and error messages will be displayed if they are not.
 Similarly, users will also receive an error message after attempting to cast more than one vote on a review.
+I try to provide clear feedback to the user to explain the cause of the error and next steps.

 <h2 id="technologies-used">Technologies used</h2>